 Kerberos vs NTLM security for AD Authentication

-Without some additional configuration, AD authentication, whether forms-based or integrated, will usually fail on
+Without some additional configuration, AD authentication, whether forms-based or integrated, will usually fail to negotiate the use of

 Configuring Kerberos Authentication for Active Directory